KatharineME/FASTQ.jl/benchmark.md

 - [G4AGH's 2019 paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6699627/#SD1) represents the latest standards for benchmarking
 - Version 3.2.2 of HG002 truth data was used for evaluation
 - The sex chromosomes did not have truth data, only chromosomes 1-22
-- When evaluating entry VCFs they removed offending VCF lines, such as lines with "nan" in the REF column or non-diploid genotypes (0/1/2)
+- When evaluating entries they removed offending VCF lines, such as lines with "nan" in the REF column or non-diploid genotypes (0/1/2)
 - Participants were asked to use their pipelines with 50x Illumina WGS to predict variants from at the time yet unknown reference sample HG0002/NA24385

-## Data
+## Data Sources

-Data sources for the Fastq.jl benchmark

 [HG002 raw data](https://ftp-trace.ncbi.nlm.nih.gov/ReferenceSamples/giab/data/AshkenazimTrio/HG002_NA24385_son/NIST_HiSeq_HG002_Homogeneity-10953946/HG002_HiSeq300x_fastq/) referenced from [here](https://github.com/genome-in-a-bottle/giab_data_indexes)